Your Work Permit Has Expired but Your TRC Is Still Valid: What It Means and What to Do in Vietnam

 Step 1: Notify Your Employer Immediately

-The work permit renewal process is employer-led.
+The work permit process is employer-led.
 A foreign employee cannot apply for their own work permit — it is the sponsoring company's responsibility to initiate and file the application.
 As soon as the expiry issue is identified, the employer's HR or legal team needs to act.

 If your employment is ending rather than continuing, the employer's obligations are different and more immediate.
 When a labour contract is terminated, the employing company is legally required to notify the relevant provincial Immigration Management Office and to collect the TRC for return to the authorities.
-The foreign employee must also return the work permit to the employer within 15 days of termination, after which the employer submits it to the local labour office to record the cancellation.
+The foreign employee must also return the work permit to the employer within 15 days of termination, after which the employer submits it to the provincial labour authority to record the cancellation.
 Reputable companies handle this routinely — but if your employer does not initiate this process, you remain exposed to the consequences of holding documents that should have been formally cancelled.

 Common practice: Employers typically work with a compliance firm or immigration practitioner for this step, particularly where supporting documents require consular legalisation or translation.
 The document preparation phase — not the official processing window — is usually where delays occur.

-- Medical / health fitness certificate — must have been issued within 12 months of the application date, from an authorised Vietnamese or foreign health facility.
+• Medical / health fitness certificate — must have been issued within 12 months of the application date, from an authorised Vietnamese or foreign health facility.

 If either falls outside these windows, it must be re-obtained before the application can be submitted.
 For foreign-issued criminal record certificates, allow time for consular legalisation and Vietnamese translation — this is the step that most commonly causes delays in document preparation.

 Important: Work permits are not transferable between employers.
-If the employment situation has changed since the original permit was issued, or if the role has changed materially, this must be reflected in the renewal application.
+If the employment situation has changed since the original permit was issued, or if the role has changed materially, this must be reflected in the new application.
 Filing under incorrect details is a reliable route to rejection.

-Once the renewed work permit is in hand, the employer must apply for a new TRC on the worker's behalf.
+Once the new work permit is in hand, the employer must apply for a new TRC on the worker's behalf.
 Under current Vietnamese law, an expired TRC cannot be renewed — a fresh application must be submitted each time.

 This is an important distinction even when the existing TRC has not yet physically expired.
 Once the work permit lapses, the legal basis for that TRC is no longer intact.
-The practical approach is to apply for the new TRC as soon as the renewed work permit is confirmed, not to wait for the existing card to reach its printed expiry date.
+The practical approach is to apply for the new TRC as soon as the new work permit is confirmed, not to wait for the existing card to reach its printed expiry date.

 In Ho Chi Minh City, TRC applications are submitted online through the National Public Service Portal (dichvucong.gov.vn).
 The employer creates an account, uses a company digital signature token, and submits documents electronically before providing hard copies.
 In Hanoi, the process runs through the Immigration Management Department with similar requirements.
 Other provinces may have slightly different local procedures — confirming with the provincial office before filing is advisable.